darkhelmet/verboselogging/posts/find-queries-missing-indexes-in-your-rails-application.md

 [Soundex](http://en.wikipedia.org/wiki/Soundex) algorithm explained
 [here](http://www.devarticles.com/c/a/Development-Cycles/Tame-the-Beast-by-Matching-Similar-Strings/3/)
 to weed out queries that are similar enough.
 In my test it took 2000+ queries down to about 300.
-There will still be some duplicates, but it’s close enough.
-It then feeds them all to the database with `EXPLAIN` stuffed in front, and checks if the `key` column is `nil`, and prints out any queries that don’t have indexes.
+There will still be some duplicates, but it's close enough.
+It then feeds them all to the database with `EXPLAIN` stuffed in front, and checks if the `key` column is `nil`, and prints out any queries that don't have indexes.
 You can then at your leisure feed them to your database, show the indexes and figure out what you need to add to make the query happy.
-Add a migration and you’re set.
+Add a migration and you're set.

-You could even modify this script to be able to run when you run unit tests and fail if a query doesn’t have an index.
+You could even modify this script to be able to run when you run unit tests and fail if a query doesn't have an index.

 So get on it.
-You don’t have an excuse anymore.
+You don't have an excuse anymore.

 [^1]: This was just a good example, though not a Rails application.